Light Dark

 Things to include in your insurance app to help the insured make great decisions are:

-• AR to show escape routes in the advent of a disaster,
+• AR to show escape routes in the event of a disaster.

 • Social media behavioral tracker, and so on.